Print

 - NCT04020575: Using a Type of Immunotherapy Called CAR-T to Treat Metastatic Triple-Negative Breast Cancer.
 This study measures the safety and effectiveness of a treatment made from the patient's cancer when used for certain types of metastatic breast cancer.

 - NCT03971409: Avelumab With Binimetinib, Sacituzumab Govitecan, or Liposomal Doxorubicin in Treating Patients With Stage IV or Unresectable, Recurrent TNBC (InCITe).
-This project studies how well the combination of avelumab with liposomal doxorubicin works with or without binimetinib.
-It also studies the combination of avelumab with sacituzumab govitecan to treat metastatic TNBC that has recurred.
+This trial will study how well the combination of avelumab with liposomal doxorubicin works with or without binimetinib.
+It also studies the combination of avelumab with sacituzumab govitecan to treat recurrent metastatic TNBC.

 - NCT04837209.
 Radiation, Immunotherapy and PARP Inhibitor in Triple Negative Breast Cancer (NADiR).
 This research study is looking to see whether the combination of dostarlimab and niraparib plus radiation therapy is safe and effective for participants with metastatic triple-negative breast cancer.